astrolabsoftware/astrolabsoftware.github.io/about.md

 We also participate to the Google Summer of Code program.

 ## Contact us

+We would love to hear from you!
+Do not hesitate to reach us using the following coordinates:

 * peloton @ lal dot in2p3 dot fr
 * arnault @ lal dot in2p3 dot fr